pleonasm/merkle-tree/README.md

 The FixedSizeTree implements a Merkle Tree the [same way bitcoins do](https://en.bitcoin.it/wiki/Protocol_specification#Merkle_Trees).
-There are [other ways](http://web.archive.org/web/20080316033726/http://www.open-content.net/specs/draft-jchapweske-thex-02.html) to actually deal with a tree whose width is not a perfect square.
+There are [other ways](http://web.archive.org/web/20080316033726/http://www.open-content.net/specs/draft-jchapweske-thex-02.html) to actually deal with a tree width that is not a perfect square.

 If there is a need for the other method, I would not be opposed to adding it.